IKEA Makes Furniture Buy Back & Resell Program Permanent at 37 U.S. Stores

 Once you're approved, simply drop the piece off, and IKEA will then put the furniture up for sale in the location’s AS-IS section, where it will be sold at a discount.
 And while you're there, make sure to browse the AS-IS section.

 Not only will shopping the AS-IS section save you money compared to buying something new, but you will also save yourself the hassle of having to build it; additionally, your purchase will have a lower environmental impact, since you are rescuing items from the waste stream as opposed to buying something new.

 Not everything will be accepted — items including chests of drawers, couches, armchairs, outdoor furniture, modular wardrobes, mattresses, and cribs, are not eligible for the Buy Back & Resell service, unfortunately.
 You can read the full list of exempt items on IKEA’s website.

 “At IKEA, we are passionate about making sustainable living easy and affordable for the many, and want to be part of a future that’s better for both people and the planet,” Jennifer Keesson, Country Sustainability Manager, IKEA U.S., said in a statement sent to Green Matters.
 “We hope the Buy Back & Resell service inspires our customers to live a more sustainable life at home while giving their used furniture another life and a second home.”

 IKEA has a goal of becoming circular by 2030.

 IKEA has trialed or launched the same buy back scheme in several other countries, including the U.K., Australia, Canada, France, Japan, the Netherlands, Portugal, Spain, and Scotland.
 IKEA has a goal of running a fully circular and climate positive business by 2030, and programs like this are crucial in achieving those goals.
 That said, IKEA still has a long way to go, and we can’t wait to see what the business looks like nine years from now.

-This article has been updated to include news that IKEA is expanding the program from one U.S. store to 33.
+This article has been updated to include news on IKEA's expansion of the program.